scionproto/scion/doc/dev/design/V6-address-support.rst

   * Are we planning on providing replacement for all the applications and libraries using internet today?
 Is someone else?

-* Map IPV6 addresses to scion ISD-AS downstream from the application:
+* Map IPV6 addresses to SCION ISD-AS downstream from the application:
   That's only a temporary patch see the same issue with the gateway.

 Compatibility